joaomh/german-credit-risk-classification/README.md

 ```
 ![Models](https://github.com/joaomh/joaomh.github.io/blob/main/assets/post_img/german-credit-risk/models_train.png?raw=true)

-The best models was RandomForest and LGBM, we are going to train this model and use optuna for hyperparameter optimization.
+The best models were RandomForest and LGBM, we are going to train this model and use optuna for hyperparameter optimization.

 ```python
 lgbm_model = LGBMClassifier(**lgbmparameters).fit(X_train, y_train)